blues32767/google-drive-link-filename-extractor/README.md

 (Google Apps Script deployed version):

 ### Features
+- Update 20250306: Added a table that can be copied directly at the bottom of the web page.
 - Extract all files and subfolders names and links from a Google Drive folder
 - Support for both Chinese and English interfaces
 - Export results as UTF-8 encoded CSV files